StanleyWan/FCND-Estimation-CPP-v1/README.md

 </ul>

 ## Step 1: Sensor Noise
 None of the sensors has no noise.
 So we need to know how noisy of a sensor.
 On this assignment,  the quad's sensor has been simulated to add with some noise.
 What we need to do is to record some sensor data on a static quad.
-And then,  based on the normal distribution,  we the can calculated the standard deviation of a sensor data there.
+And then,  based on the normal distribution,  we can calculated the standard deviation of a sensor data there.
 The assignment is dedicated to collect the data of GPS X data and accelerometer X data into the [Graph1.txt](./config/log/Graph1.txt) and [Graph1.txt](./config/log/Graph1.txt) respectively.
 Through the standard deviation equation:

 ![sd_equation](./images/sd_equation.png)